snowplow/documentation/docs/api-reference/elasticsearch/index.md

 :::note Supported Versions

 We support ElasticSearch v6.x and v7.x.
 We also support OpenSearch v1.x and v2.x.
-We do not support ElasticSearch v8.x because it is currently not supported by AWS
+We do not support ElasticSearch v8.x currently.

 :::